josephillips85/adlcom/README.md

 ## Copying

-Copyright © 2020 Jose Phillips\
+Copyright © 2023 Jose Phillips
 Copyright © 2020 Peter De Wachter (pdewacht@gmail.com)

 Permission to use, copy, modify, and distribute this software for any